fyfserena/beautiful-jekyll/_posts/2021-03-05-Best_Summer_Ever.md

 **How I prepared for the technical interview:**

 Sorry about my chatty personality.
 Here is the meat and potato.
 The summer after that semester, I started finding internship as a software developer.
 I reviewed data structure and java language again and again.
 I self-learnt system design (hard and need to recite and understand) and SQL(easy).
 Most importantly, a bunch of Leetcode problems (I think easy and medium is enough).
 I failed one interview because they asked me questions about NLP and I knew nothing about it at that time.
-I passed another interview (1 coding + 1 technical (data structures and some machine architecture) + projects experience + 1 HR behavioral) and got the job in a startup based in Shenzhen, China. [check our apps at app store!](https://apps.apple.com/cn/developer/china-insurance-automobile-service-technology-co-ltd/id1440721843?l=en)
+I passed another interview (1 coding + 1 technical (data structures and some machine architecture) + projects experience + 1 HR behavioral) and got the job in a startup based in Shenzhen, China. [check our apps at apple store!](https://apps.apple.com/cn/developer/china-insurance-automobile-service-technology-co-ltd/id1440721843?l=en)